grandeljay/modified-cao-product-measurements/README.md

 ## Support

-Notice a bug or something isn't working as espected?
+Notice a bug or something isn't working as expected?
 You can create an issue for it here: [github.com/grandeljay/modified-cao-product-measurements/issues](https://github.com/grandeljay/modified-cao-product-measurements/issues/new/choose).